 ImgBurn is free disk burning software.
 It enables you to burn files (eg Photos) or whole folders to a CD or DVD either as a backup or to share with friends and relatives.
 The handout explains how to install the program on your computer and how to use it's most important feature.

 A small brochure to wet your appetite about CPSA Dapto Seniors'.
-Gives brief details of the many club activities as well as meeting dates, club location as well as a potted history of the club.
+It gives brief details of the many club activities as well as meeting dates, club location as well as a potted history of the club.

 A brief handout on keeping the data on your mobile phone or tablet safe.
 This information came from the government's Stay Safe On Line web site and is very useful without being scary.
 Just one quote, "Remember your smartphone or tablet is a mini-computer and you need to protect and secure it just as you would your home or laptop computer.
 Treat your smartphone like your wallet; keep it safe and with you at all times."
 Well worth reading.

 This is the ACCC booklet giving details of scams, rip-offs, rorts and swindles which have been carried out in Australia together with ways of avoiding them (basically if it sounds too good to be true it probably is).
 Worth reading too.

 This is a Word file which uses VBA to convert an entire folder of Word files to PDF.
 The original files are not changed but a separate folder is created with the PDF files contained within.
 You probably will need to tell your browser to download it and you may need to tell Word that this file is safe (depending on your security setting) but you can be assured that it is.